Support Us

 Managers in firms often have discretion in which applicants they hire or which workers are selected for a promotion.
 This degree of informality is especially prevalent in developing countries.
 What is unknown is whether this discretion is efficient or inefficient.
 On one hand, managers may have valuable private knowledge about worker quality that is not captured in publicly observable data.
 On the other hand, supervisors may have personal preferences and biases that are not aligned with the firm’s goals.

-In Tanzania, researchers are partnering with a large manufacturing firm to study how introducing more data-driven processes to firm decision making affects productivity, labor supply, and worker morale.
+In Tanzania, researchers are partnering with a large manufacturing firm to study how introducing more data-driven processes to both firm decision making as well as worker decision making affects productivity, labor supply, and worker morale.

 Study Design